hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 <a name="finsbury-park"></a>
 ### 7. Finsbury Park

-* [Yum Bug Restaurant](https://www.yumbug.com/) - the future is tasty.
-A must-try!
 * Parkland Walk - a lovely running/walking route connecting Finsbury Park and Highgate Wood.
 * Open water swimming in [West Reservoir](https://www.better.org.uk/leisure-centre/london/hackney/west-reservoir-centre) and/or birdwatching in Woodberry Wetlands.
+* [Through the woods](https://www.throughthewoods.london/) - hyper-seasonal tasting menu, one of my favourites in London.
+Book way in advance.
+Vegetarian option available.

 <a name="greenwich"></a>
 ### 8. Greenwich

 * [Queen's House](https://www.rmg.co.uk/queens-house) - maritime paintings.
 Book free tickets in advance.
-* [Old Royal Naval College](https://ornc.org/) - cheap tickets on First Sunday of every month.
+* [Painted Hall of the Old Royal Naval College](https://ornc.org/) - the Sistine Chapel of England.
+Ask for free audio guide - it is great.
+Cheap tickets on first Sunday of every month.
 * [National Maritime Museum](https://www.rmg.co.uk/national-maritime-museum) - free until summer 2025.
 Book free tickets in advance.
+"Astronomy Photographer of the Year" is always great.
 * Royal Observatory Greenwich (not free).
 Do walk to it via Prime Meridian Walk, even if you are not planning to buy a ticket.
 You'll cross the Prime Meridian on your walk and you'll be treated to amazing views of London from the top of the hill.
-* Take a ferry to Woolwich to pass through the Thames Barrier (51.496888, 0.037287).
+* Take a ferry (not free) to/from Woolwich Royal Arsenal ferry terminal to pass through the Thames Barrier (51.496888, 0.037287).
+On the way you'll see Tate and Lyle sugar factory, The O2 arena, etc. Around Woolwich, ViB Bar Bao Bun Bar has great food.
+* [Crossness Pumping Station](https://crossness.org.uk/) steaming days - an opportunity to visit [Cathedral of Sewage from Victorian era](https://livinglondonhistory.com/crossness-londons-amazing-cathedral-of-sewage/).
+This one is still on my wishlist.
+I visited [Abbey Mills Pumping station](https://www.e7-nowandthen.org/2016/10/a-nod-at-our-neighbours-abbey-mills.html) (which is similar, but rarely possible to visit) and it blew my mind.
 * [Greenwich Peninsula's Art Trail](https://www.greenwichpeninsula.co.uk/whats-here/art-trail).
 * Greenwich Foot Tunnel is an exciting way to cross the Thames river on foot.